 The OIG is serious about enforcing fines and penalties and eliminating fraud, waste, and abuse from federal healthcare programs.
 If you are only conducting federal OIG LEIE screening, you should enhance your compliance program to include SAM.gov and the available state Medicaid exclusion lists.

-If you have any questions regarding whether your compliance program is executing best practice in this area, our team is always available to discuss and advise!
+If you have any questions regarding whether your compliance program is executing best practices in this area, our team is always available to discuss and advise!

 Check out our latest resources!